elixir-lang/elixir-lang.github.com/getting-started/try-catch-and-rescue.markdown

 ** (ArgumentError) invalid argument foo
 ```

-You can also define your own errors by creating a module and using the `defexception` construct inside it; this way, you'll create an error with the same name as the module it's defined in.
+You can also define your own errors by creating a module and using the `defexception` construct inside it.
+This way, you'll create an error with the same name as the module it's defined in.
 The most common case is to define a custom exception with a message field:

 ```elixir
 iex> defmodule MyError do